 These are the three traits of click-bait headlines you can include in a title without actually creating a click-bait headline.
 You’re skipping the sensationalism, embellishment, and misleadingness of regular click-bait headlines.

 A good blog post has to be well-structured.
-It’s important for several reasons, most important of which are search engine optimization and readability.
+It’s important for several reasons, the most important of which are search engine optimization and readability.
 To be well-structured, a blog post must include:

 - A good introduction

 This is what you use to fight for the readers’ attention.
 An intro should explain to readers what they’re about to read without actually telling them.
-This is best achieved by using the intro to explain a problem in a way that will help your audience relate to it, and also announce that the solution to the problem is what the topic of the rest of the article is going to be.
+This achieves by using the intro to explain a problem in a way that will help your audience relate to it, and also announce that the solution to the problem is what the topic of the rest of the article is going to be.

 - Headings and subheadings